Why Indian Parents with Children in the U.S. Should Invest in U.S. Real Estate

 1. Is it legal for Indian parents to invest in U.S. real estate?

-Yes, Indian residents can legally invest in U.S. real estate under the Reserve Bank of India's Liberalised Remittance Scheme (LRS).
+For parents asking how to invest in US real estate from India, Indian residents can legally invest under the Reserve Bank of India’s Liberalised Remittance Scheme.
 This scheme allows up to USD 250,000 per financial year per individual to be remitted overseas, subject to compliance with FEMA regulations.

 2. Can rental income from U.S. property cover my child’s expenses?